 AFTERNOON TEA AT THE CAROLINA INN

-We stayed at the darling Carolina Inn in Chapel Hill that’s on the grounds of The University of North Carolina.
+We stayed at the darling Carolina Inn in Chapel Hill that’s on the grounds of The University of North Carolina (this is a college town!).
 The Southern Colonial style of the historic inn was gorgeous!
 The Carolina Inn was built in 1924 by alumnus John Sprunt Hill and generously donated to The University of North Carolina in 1935.

 I loved having afternoon tea on the front patio – how cute it this pink flamingo teapot?!

 TERRAVITA FOOD & WINE FESTIVAL